holycrap872/ucls-ms-intro-to-cs/CourseDocuments/syllabus.md

 # Middle School Computer Science

-This course provides students an introductory look into the world of computers and exposes them to big ideas in computer science.
+This course provides students an introductory look into the world of computers and exposes them to big ideas in Computer Science.
 It is intended to demystify the computer and give students the confidence to look "inside" the various abstractions that give computers their power.